North Carolina Student Loans

 Federal Direct PLUS Loans

 The Federal Direct PLUS Loan for Parents is another variation of this loan that parents can apply for to pay for their child’s education costs.
 The same interest rates and credit requirements apply to parents as to students, but parents get the added benefit of a six-month grace period.
-However, interest must be capitalized or paid on quarterly.
+However, interest will continue to accrue during the grace period.

 Private loans are rendered by individual lenders, from banks and credit unions to freestanding third-party institutions.
 The Institute for College Access & Success notes that 2,901,000 college students borrowed private funds for college during the 2007-2008 academic year, whereas on 1,373,000 did during the 2011-2012 year.